Geography is about understanding the world.

 Place knowledge examines similarities and differences by comparing a region of the United Kingdom with a region in a European Country, and with a region in either North or South America.

-Human and Physical geography focuses on describing and understanding key aspects of geography such as; climate zones, rivers.
+Human and Physical geography focuses on describing and understanding key aspects of geography such as; climate zones, mountains and rivers.

-Map skills are also vital and children will look at a variety of maps, globe, atlases, OS maps and Geographical Information Systems (GIS) to enhance their map reading abilities.
+Map skills are also vital and children will look at a variety of maps, globes, atlases, OS maps and Geographical Information Systems (GIS) to enhance their map reading abilities.

 HOME LEARNING LINKS FOR GEOGRAPHY